Art in the British Country House: Collecting and Display

 The project is intend to concentrate attention on the ways in which country house collections were formed, and on the reasons why they took the form they did.
 It will address the impact upon collecting practices of such factors as the growth of continental travel, the development of a sophisticated art market, fluctuations in taste, and dynastic ambitions and familial alliances.
 It will also address the conditions, facilities and habits of display in the country house, investigating such issues as the shifting modes of the picture hang, the introduction of dedicated gallery spaces within the country house, the relationship between the country house and the town house as sites of collection and display, the development of cataloguing and the growth of professional curatorship.

-The project will be built around the intensive study of twelve individual houses, carefully selected so as to ensure a broad range of examples - appropriately varied in terms of their chronologies, locations and scale, and rich in terms of their holdings, their inventories, and their information regarding the display of works of art during their histories.
-It will also draw on the Paul Mellon Centre’s own extensive research resources, which include much that is of relevance: archival materials, correspondence, country house guides, sales catalogues, books, photographs, and newly commissioned images.
+The project will be built around the intensive study of eight individual houses, carefully selected so as to ensure a broad range of examples - appropriately varied in terms of their chronologies, locations and scale, and rich in terms of their holdings, their inventories, and their information regarding the display of works of art during their histories.
+It will also draw on the Paul Mellon Centre’s own extensive research resources, which include much that is of relevance: archival materials, correspondence, country house guides, sales catalogues, books, photographs and newly commissioned images.

 The research findings of the project, resources and related activities, will culminate in an extensive online research publication in 2019.